WilliamBerryiii/Hints4CSD/slides/index.md

 ' point here is that cleverness can be easily surpassed by simple brute force.
 ' tune sql and the queries or just have IT load more ram.
-' take that to algorithm design

 ---
 ### Background Workers & Batch Processing

 ' Lambda Architecture Batch and Speed Layers

----
-### Safety First
-Trade perfection for the avoidance of disaster.

-' especially in the case of unknown loading

 ---
 ### Floatsam & Jetsam